jezevec10/jstris-guide/guide.md

 | None    |       Yes       |    No     |
 | Instant |       No        |    No     |

+### Blocks

+There are 8 different types of blocks.

+- Standard
+- Big
+- ARS
+- Penta
+- M123
+- All-28
+- C2RS
+- O-spin

+**Standard** These are the most widely used and basic tetrominoes you are probably most familiar with.
+These are the default blocks.

+**Big** Four times bigger than your standard blocks, these blocks will deal out massive damage when played with.

+**ARS** Standard blocks with ARS (Arika rotation system), including CC-check.
+Implementation by NueSB

+**Penta** These blocks are pentominoes.
+There are 18 unique pentominoes.

+**M123** Minos of sizes 1,2,3.
+There are 4 unique M123 blocks.

+**All-28** All minos of sizes 1,2,3,4,5.
+A combination of Standard, M123, and Penta blocks.

+**C2RS** Standard blocks with the Cultris 2 rotation system

+**O-spin** A meme rotation system where O-spin triple (2xCW) and O-spin quadruple (1xCCW) are possible.
+Also, other unconventional spins are allowed (due to the kick table which has 15 kick levels as opposed to SRS which has 4).

 ### Randomizer

 Randomizers are basically the formula for what and what order blocks you get.
-Jstris has 4 different randomizers.
+Jstris has 11 different randomizers.
 They are:

 - 7-bag
 - 14-bag
 - Classic
+- C2Sim
+- One block
+- Two block
+- One 7-bag
-- One Block
+- One 14-bag
+- Repeat+7b
+- BSblock+7b
+- BigBlock+7b

 **7-bag** is the standard and default randomizer.
 Imagine a small bag with 1 each of the 7 different blocks.
 Now you draw out, one by one, a piece until the bag is empty.
 Then you get a new bag with again 1 each of the 7 different blocks.
 Now you draw out one by one once more.
 Repeat.
 This is how the 7-bag randomizer works.